Devlander-Software/issue-labler/USAGE_GUIDE.md

 ```

 **What this does:**
-- Downloads the workflow file
+- Downloads the GitHub Actions workflow file
-- Creates necessary directories
+- Creates necessary `.github/workflows/` directory
-- Commits and pushes changes
+- Commits and pushes the workflow to your repository
-- Ready to use immediately
+- The action will run automatically when issues/PRs are created

 ### Method 2: Manual Download